 The Government announced that a total of £3.6billion was to be made available to regenerate over 100 towns across England.
 Clay Cross was selected as one of these towns, and could receive a total of up to £25m in investment.
-In Clay Cross this means increasing the skills and productivity of our workforce, improving access to a range of high quality jobs and training opportunity and improving the environmental quality of the town and town centre ensuring it is a thriving place to live and work.
+In Clay Cross this means increasing the skills and productivity of our workforce, improving access to a range of high quality jobs and training opportunities and improving the environmental quality of the town and town centre ensuring it is a thriving place to live and work.

-The Clay Cross Town Investment Plan is to be focussed around three main areas:
+The Clay Cross Town Investment Plan (.pdf | 14mb) is focussed around three main areas:

 - Urban Regeneration – ensuring Clay Cross and town centre is a thriving place for people to live and work;